 Lithuania ratified the World Trade Organization's (WTO) Trade Facilitation Agreement (TFA) in October 2015.
-In 2021, TFA's most noticeable impact at the EU-level will be that electronic customs clearance correspondence between customs office, importers, exporters other MS should become available.
 Lithuania has been a WTO member since 2001.

 Commission Implementing Regulation (EU) 2019/1715 of 30 September 2019 regulates the information management system for border inspection of products imported from non-EU countries.
-From December 2019, the TRACES system has used the Common Health Entry Document (CAHD) for prenotification and border inspection of imported products.
+From December 2019, the TRACES system has used the Common Health Entry Document (CHED) for prenotification and border inspection of imported products.
 U.S. authorities are still required to sign paper certificates to accompany U.S.-origin consignments to be entered into the TRACES system.

-Commission Implementing Regulation (EU) 2019/1013 of 16 April 2019 on prior notification of consignments of certain categories of animals and goods entering the EU requires, that the operator responsible for a consignment of animals and goods referred to in Article 47(1) of Regulation (EU) 2017/625 shall give prior notification, to the competent authority of the border control post of first arrival into the EU, at least one working day before the expected arrival of the consignment.
+Commission Implementing Regulation (EU) 2019/1013 of 16 April 2019 on prior notification of consignments of certain categories of animals and goods entering the EU requires that the operator responsible for a consignment of animals and goods referred to in Article 47(1) of Regulation (EU) 2017/625 shall give prior notification to the competent authority of the border control post of first arrival into the EU, at least one working day before the expected arrival of the consignment.

 In Lithuania border inspections should be completed within 24 hours.
 The duration of inspection may be extended if there is a need to take and analyze samples of products from the shipment.
-MinAg establishes the fees for border inspections of food and agricultural products.
+The Ministry of Agriculture establishes the fees for border inspections of food and agricultural products.

 The Lithuanian Customs Department, together with the MinAg's National Paying Agency, SFVS, the Ministry of Culture's Department of Cultural Heritage, and State Enterprise Centre of Registers implemented the Electronic Customs Single Window principle to provide international trade stakeholders a 'one-stop' point to handle all related documents and information.
 As a result, documentation flow for customs clearance in Lithuania has greatly improved.
-Most Lithuanian importers work with private customs clearance agents who subscribe.
+Most Lithuanian importers work with private customs clearance agents.

 Lithuanian importers generally do not report to the FAS Warsaw Post when they encounter administrative delays at border points and ports of entry.
 Most problems usually concern paperwork mistakes or missing documents.
-One of the most common issues occurring in the customs clearance procedure is the lack of appropriate HS code in presented documentation.
+One of the most common issues occurring in the customs clearance procedure is the lack of appropriate HS codes in presented documentation.

-Appendix I. Government Regulatory Agency Contacts: The Ministry of Agriculture
+Appendix I. Government Regulatory Agency Contacts:

+The Ministry of Agriculture